This is the multi-page printable view of this section. Click here to print.

 FAQ

-How do I verify it’s working?
+How to verify if it’s working?

-How do I schedule automatic updates?
+How to schedule automatic updates?

 Windows Task Scheduler